-- To introduce the concept of data mining with a detail coverage of basic tasks, metrics, issues and implication. - To explain core topics like classification, clustering and association rules are exhaustively dealt with. - To provide knowledge on data mining tools.
+- To introduce the concept of data mining with a detailed coverage of basic tasks, metrics and Implementation of Data Warehouse. - To provide knowledge in association rule mining. - To understand the classification algorithms. - To provide knowledge in cluster analysis and data mining tools.